 A set of reasonable initial values of the parameters is helpful to get the best fitting of the CME images.
-Observations of the CME source region on the solar surface were used to constrain the initial values of longitude φ , latitude θ and tilt angle γ if any.
+Observations of the CME source region on the solar surface were used to constrain the initial values of longitude $\phi$ , latitude $\theta$ and tilt angle $\gamma$ if any.
 The tilt angle can be estimated according to the CME-associated filament (or the polarity inversion line, PIL, if no filament observed) because it is believed that a CME is a flux rope surrounding its associated filament and standing above the PIL.
-The rest of the parameters are set by comparing the GCS flux rope to the CME shape observed simultaneously by both STA and STB.
+The rest of the parameters are set by comparing the GCS flux rope to the CME shape observed simultaneously by both the STA and the STB.
 In practice, we find that the tilt angle and half angle are insensitive to the fitting results.
 Therefore we fix them to a certain reasonable value for the whole CME evolution process by trial and error.
-It should be noted that fixing the tilt angle indicates a CME without rotation, which may not be true for many CME events [Lynch et al., 2009; Möstl et al., 2008; Shiota et al., 2010; Török and Kliem, 2003; Wang et al., 2006b; Yurchyshyn et al., 2007].
-However, we find that the change of the tilt angle will not significantly affect the derived directions of CMEs as long as the GCS flux rope matches the observed CME shape in both the STA and STB images (see the discussion in Section 5).
-Thus, in this study a fixed tilt angle is acceptable.
-Besides, not all the CMEs in our sample have available observations of their source regions.
-For such events, we just compare the GCS flux rope with the observed CME shape to estimate the parameters.
+It should be noted that fixing the tilt angle indicates a CME without rotation, which may not be true for many CME events [Lynch et al., 2009; Möestl et al., 2008; Shiota et al., 2010, Török and Kliem, 2003; Wang et al. 2006; Yurchyshyn et al., 2007, 2009].
+However, we find that the change of the tilt angle